andreypopp/backbone.viewdsl/README.md

 can work with different configurations of `tagName` and/or `className` arguments.

-See *Specs* section below to learn how to specify view constructor in `view` attribute.
+See *Specs* section below to learn how to specify a view constructor in the `view` attribute.

 ### Accessing instantiated views